node-dot-cpp/memory-safe-cpp/checker/doc/CHECKER-QUICK-START.md

 	sudo /Applications/CMake.app/Contents/bin/cmake-gui --install

+After that you can follow generic __Simple build__ instrucctions for Linux.
-Then you have to edit file `checker/test/sample/compile_flags.txt` and add 4 lines like the following at the end:
+But keep in mind that on MacOS C++ standard library is not always correctly detected and besides things mentioned in __Troubleshooting__ you may need to edit file `checker/test/sample/compile_flags.txt` and add 4 lines similar to the following at the end:

 	-isystem
 	/Library/Developer/CommandLineTools/usr/include/c++/v1
 	-isysroot
 	/Library/Developer/CommandLineTools/SDKs/MacOSX10.14.sdk

-Please verify those are the correct paths for the standard library includes on your system.
+Please verify those are the correct paths for the standard library includes on your system, or change them accordingly.
-After that you can follow generic __Simple build__ instrucctions for Linux.

 Gcc is not needed on mac, and cmake will default to `clang` automatically.